aburrell/ocbpy/docs/examples/ex_vector.rst

-If you are using a different file, you can use :py:func:`~ocbpy.ocboundary.match_data_ocb` to find an appropriate pairing, as illustrated in previous examples.
+If you are using a different file, you can use :py:func:`~ocbpy.cycle_boundary.match_data_ocb` to find an appropriate pairing, as illustrated in previous examples.

 Now that the data are paired, we can initialize an :py:class:`ocbpy.ocb_scaling.VectorData` object.
 To do this, however, we need